 We know that interconnected, optimised journeys boost order sizes, conversion rate and repeat purchases – to the point where the average lifetime value of a customer can increase by 50%.
 Information really is power – or profit!

-One of the best examples of great omnichannel retail comes from Matches.
+One of the best examples of great omnichannel commerce comes from Matches.